-Specific maintenance is replacement of higher value components/sub-components of assets that is undertaken on a regular cycle including repainting, building roof replacement, etc. This work generally falls below the capital/maintenance threshold but may require a specific budget allocation.
+Specific maintenance is replacement of higher value components/sub-components of assets that is undertaken on a regular cycle including repairing pits or headwalls, replacement of individual damaged pipes, etc. This work generally falls below the capital/maintenance threshold but may require a specific budget allocation.